Submit a Promo? Please read this first:

 It’s not that difficult.
-If you don’t spend some time to include the basic information, why should I take time to correct that?
+If you don’t spend some time including the basic information, why should I take the time to correct that?

-For that same reason, I have stopped downloading albums from Soundcloud, because it simply takes too much time downloading each track individually and making sure all information is contained.
+For that same reason, I do not download albums from Soundcloud, because it simply takes too much time downloading each track individually and making sure all information is contained.

 Make sure the files are tagged properly and enclose all the files together with all other promo-information in a single (Zip-)file.

-Or use Bandcamp, it’s perfect for sending promos.
+Or: use Bandcamp, it’s perfect for sending promos using their codes.

-- If possible, some additional info about the music (or links to that info).
+- If possible, include some additional info about the music (or links to that info).
 A short biography is also appreciated.

-- Please be sure to use high bitrate (320kbps or High Quality VBR MP3, or FLAC) for your music: promos with bitrates < 200kbps are not doing any good because at that bitrate almost all music sounds lame and uninteresting.
+- Please be sure to use high bitrate (320kbps or High-Quality VBR MP3, or FLAC) for your music: MP3 promos with bitrates < 200kbps are not doing any good because at that bitrate almost all music sounds lame and uninteresting.

 - NO STREAMING-ONLY PROMOS, PLEASE!

 I will not base a review on any webstream link, because I want to be able to listen to the music at various moments, mostly ‘offline’, and often on the road, where I don’t have unlimited data access.

-This means I will not check out Soundcloud or YouTube links!
+This means I will not check out Soundcloud, YouTube (etc.) links!

 The music must, of course, be available to the public, either in a physical edition or as a digital download.
 Please state the main location(s) where it can be found or bought.

-Some physical releases are extremely limited and sometimes these sell out on pre-orders only (with unwanted effects on the pricing on discogs etc).
-It’s no use reviewing albums that cannot be obtained, so I will only review these kind of albums if it remains available in any way (on Bandcamp, for instance) after the physical edition sells out.
+Some physical releases are extremely limited and sometimes these sell out on pre-orders only (with unwanted effects on the pricing on Discogs etc).
+It’s no use reviewing albums that cannot be obtained, so I will only review these kinds of albums if it remains available in any way (on Bandcamp, for instance) after the physical edition sells out.